You can't beat the feeling of bringing a new puppy into your life.

 That's pretty impressive, kind of like a human baby on 'fast-forward'!

 The lessons he learns during this first year (both the good and the bad) are likely stay with him for life.... and the stuff that he doesn't learn, but needs to, will be much more difficult to teach him later on.

 So, clearly these early weeks and months are pretty important - for both of you.

-But don't worry if this sounds a little scary because taking good care of your new puppy is really very straightforward when you understand what he needs, why he needs it, and how to give it to him.
+Luckily, taking good care of your new puppy is really very straightforward when you understand what he needs, why he needs it, and how to give it to him.

 I've owned, raised and trained puppies for decades and I know the answers to those 'what, why and how' questions.

-I created this website to share them with you - and save you the decades-long learning curve!
+I created this website to share them with you - and save you the decades-long learning curve.